 Climate Café is a space, for people to get together to talk and act on climate change, regardless if you're a skeptic, an activist or just want to learn more.

-It is a simple, hospitable, empathetic space where fears and uncertainties about our climate & ecological crisis can be safely expressed.
+It is a simple, hospitable, grassroots promotion where fears and uncertainties about our climate & ecological crisis can be safely expressed.
 But first, we need to understand what Climate Change is as outlined by the United States Geological Survey (USGS) and the Intergovernmental Panel on Climate Change (IPCC).